-- 1. Unless modified here, all game equipment shall be in accordance with specifications listed in the National Federation of High School rule book.
-Decisions made by the MBT Umpire in Chief regarding equipment are final. - 2.
-All teams must wear numbered jerseys of the identical color, duplicate numbered jerseys are to be considered illegal and will not be allowed.
+- Unless modified here, all game equipment shall be in accordance with specifications listed in the National Federation of High School rule book.
+Decisions made by the Umpire regarding equipment are final. - 2.
+All teams must wear numbered jerseys of the identical color; duplicate numbered jerseys are to be considered illegal and will not be allowed.
 Tape numbers are not acceptable.
 Illegally uniformed players must be withheld from competition until they become legal. - 3.
 Metal spikes High School rules will apply for the 13-, 14- and 15- under age groups.
 They will not be allowed in the 9, 10, 11, and 12 under age groups. - 4.
 Proper helmets must be worn while batting, base running and catching in accordance with the NFHS guidelines. - 5.
 Bats with one-piece rubber grip and knob combination are ILLEGAL. - 6.
 Bat restrictions: 9U-14U: All bats must have the new USA stamp (unless using a -3 BBCOR bat or wood bat).
 15's can use a BBCOR bat or wood bat.

-9-U, 10-U, 11-U, 12-U, 13-U Bats must be 2 1/4" with unlimited weight differential or bats 2 3/8", 2 5/8" & 2 3/4" and have a -11 differential or less (i.e. $31'' - 20.0$ oz.)
-14-U 14/15A Bats must be 2 5/8" with a -5 or less differential 15-U Bats must be 2 5/8" with a -3 differential
+9-U, 10-U, 11-U, 12-U, 13-U Bats must be 2 $\frac{1}{4}$ with unlimited weight differential or bats 2 3/8, 2 5/8 & 2 3/4 and have a -11 differential or less (i.e. 31 "- 20.0 oz.)
+14-U 14/15A Bats must be 2 5/8 with a -5 or less differential 15-U Bats must be 2 5/8 with a -3 differential

-PENALTY FOR ILLEGAL EQUIPMENT: On the first violation of 4-1-3b for entering the box with an illegal bat, the penalty for an illegal bat is applied (7-4-1a)...A batter is also out as in above penalty or when the batter enters the batter's box with an illegal bat (see 1-3-5) or is discovered having used an illegal bat.
+- PENALTY FOR ILLEGAL EQUIPMENT: On the first violation of 4-1-3b for entering the box with an illegal bat, the penalty for an illegal bat is applied (7-4-1a)...A batter is also out as in above penalty or when the batter enters the batter's box with an illegal bat (see 1-3-5) or is discovered having used an illegal bat.
 If the infraction is discovered before the next pitch following the turn at bat of the player who used an illegal bat, the defense may take the penalty or the result of the play.
 Also, the head coach shall be restricted to the bench/dugout for the remainder of the game.
 On the second violation for entering the box with an illegal bat, the penalty for an illegal bat is applied and the head coach shall be ejected.
-On subsequent violations for entering the box with an illegal bat, the penalty for an illegal bat is applied and the head coach shall be ejected.
-On subsequent violations for entering the box with an illegal bat, the penalty for an illegal bat is applied head coach shall be ejected.
-On detected violations of 4-1-3b for the use of a damaged helmet, the helmet shall be immediately removed from play.

-- 7. All cast, splints and braces must be padded with at least 1/2" of closed-cell, slow-recovery rubber or other material of the same minimum thickness and having similar physical properties.
+On subsequent violations for entering the box with an illegal bat, the penalty for an illegal bat, the penalty for an illegal bat is applied and the designated head coach shall be ejected.
+On detected violations of 4-1-3b for the use of a damaged helmet, the helmet shall be immediately removed from play. - 7.
+All cast, splints and braces must be padded with at least 1⁄2" of closed-cell, slow-recovery rubber or other material of the same minimum thickness and having similar physical properties.
 No protective equipment shall have exposed metal or any other hard material. - 8.
 Teams must supply their own first-aid kits and ice packs.
 (Each community should be supplying their teams with first aid kits and ice packs.
 Please do not depend on the Host communities to supply these).
-Athletic trainers may or may not be present.
 Should a serious injury occur, player's parent/guardian and coach shall be allowed on the field.
 Parent/guardian or coach shall determine if an ambulance/paramedics should be called at the injured party's expense.